 Cane Molasses: Cane molasses in a by-product of the sugar industry and is a common ingredient in horse feed.
 Molasses is what gives some popular horse treats their ooey-gooey texture, a rich aroma ,and that distinctive flavor horses (and I) love.
 In horse feeds it is used to increase palatability.
 It is often combined with Lectin Sulfonate to help bind the other ingredients in the pellet together.
 Molasses is inflammatory so it is best to limit the amount your horse gets.
 Research does show that elevations in the glycemic index due to molasses in the diet is greatly dependent on the ingredients paired with the molasses. https://ker.com/equinews/using-molasses-horse-feeds/ So, while it is not "bad" to give your horse feed or treats with molasses, you do need to know what else is in the food and moderate their intake.

 Is it possible that just treating for ulcers and not dysbiosis is causing us to miss an opportunity to effectively manage gut pain in our horses?
-Especially, based on our above discussion, if some of the products in our horse feed and current ulcer treatments may be making dysbiosis worse?
+Some of the products in horse feed and current ulcer treatments may even be making dysbiosis worse

-In Part 3 I will share where you can get the micro biome of your horses hind gut tested.
-I will also take a look at food and how simple changes to your horses diet may bring big rewards for you and for them.
+Click here to read Part 3 where I share where you can get the micro biome of your horse's hind gut tested and explore how simple changes to your horse's diet may bring big rewards for you and for them!